Statement: The Billy Lee Pontificator Editorial Board

 Note: On September 18, 2016 Billy Lee removed the encryption we used to hide his essay from web search-engine spiders.
 He told us that he wants to stand (or maybe crash and burn) on the words he wrote.
 NO FEAR! he choked between bouts of episodic projectile vomiting.
 NO FEAR!

 Note: On November 9 (11-9) news outlets declared Trump the winner of the 2016 presidential election.
-We wish our new president our very best.
-We pray that he will reassure all Americans that he loves us and will serve us with the humility and respect for human rights and freedoms that his high calling demands.
+We wish our new president the very best.
+We pray that he will reassure all Americans that he loves them and will serve with the humility and respect for human rights and freedoms that his high calling demands.
 One way to start is to apologize to the civilians (non-politicians) he insulted and falsely accused of crimes and human failings during his campaign.
 The Editorial Board

 Ted Cruz took many evangelicals away from Trump.
 For this, we must thank him for his courage.
 His sacrificial act at the Republican National Convention brought wrath from the Trump goons, but he was trying to save America from making the worst mistake in our history.
 God is good.
 [Editors Note: (November 19, 2016) Exit polls now show that Trump received the largest percentage of evangelical votes, ever.
 81% voted for him; Hillary Clinton received 16%.]